Feature Engineering with Regularity Structures: Introduction

-We aim to partially address the natural question: can the signature be extended outside the context of time-ordered data, that is, to data parameterised by \textit{multi-dimensional} space?
-To do this, we adapt the notion of a model from~\cite{Regularity} to define a \textit{model feature vector} of a multi-dimensional signal (see Definition~\ref{def:model}).
+The MFV is inspired by the notion of a model from~\cite{Regularity}.
 The main difference between our definition and that in~\cite{Regularity} is that we suitably include the boundary data of the signal as part of the model.
-We point out that the path signature is a special case of our definition (see Example~\ref{ex:sigs}).
+The path signature is a special case of MFV (Proposition~\ref{prop:sigs}).

-The basic problem on which we test the use of model feature vectors is: \begin{problem} Given a space-time point $(t,x)$, predict the value $u(t,x)$, where $u$ solves a PDE with \textit{unknown} coefficients but with a known forcing $\xi$ and initial condition $u_0$. \end{problem} The idea to apply machine and statistical learning methods to find, predict, or study solutions of PDEs has seen much attention in recent years.
+The idea to apply machine and statistical learning methods to find, predict, or study solutions of PDEs has seen much attention in recent years.
 See for example~\cite{NEURIPS2018_d7a84628, MR3881695, MR3874585, MR3991095,MR3847747,PDE-FIND} and the references therein.
+We also mention the works \cite{Liao_Ming_21_BC,pmlr-v145-li22a,Zhang_etal_20_Meshing, MR4402262,MR4188528} that, like ours, treat boundary data in machine learning-based solvers.
 Many works in this direction have focused on new design of learning algorithms.
 In contrast, our main contribution comes from designing a new set of features which can be used in a range of algorithms.
 As such, we expect our approach to complement many existing methods.
-We describe in Appendix~\ref{sec:motivation_SPDE} the heuristic reason why models from regularity structures should serve as informative features for learning solutions to PDEs.

-We propose two algorithms, Algorithms~\ref{alg:1} and~\ref{alg:4}, in Section~\ref{sec:algorithm} based on elementary linear regression which use models as features in supervised learning tasks to address Problem~\ref{prob:1}.
-Algorithm~\ref{alg:1} is designed to predict $u(t,x)$ in the presence of a general forcing $\xi$, while Algorithm~\ref{alg:4} is designed to work when there is no forcing (or equivalently $\xi= 0$) in which case one can leverage the flow property of $u$ to improve predictability.
-We investigate the effectiveness of these algorithms in numerical experiments in Section~\ref{sec:Numerics}.
-We apply Algorithm~\ref{alg:1} to non-linear parabolic and wave equations with forcing and fixed initial conditions, and apply Algorithm~\ref{alg:4} to Burgers' equation with no forcing but varying initial condition.

-In the case of Burgers' equation, Algorithm~\ref{alg:4} dramatically outperforms an adaptation of the PDE-FIND algorithm~\cite{PDE-FIND} and a naive Euler scheme regression algorithm (see Section~\ref{subsubsec:comparison}).
-Furthermore, in comparison to the other methods, our algorithm gives a reasonable prediction for Burgers' equation even when noise is added to the observed data.
-In the case of a parabolic equation, Algorithm~\ref{alg:1} outperforms some basic off-the-shelf regression algorithms (SVM, K-Nearest Neighbours, Random forests) applied simply by treating the forcing as a large vector (see Remark~\ref{rem:off-the-shelf}).